 Garagesalefinder is another great online resource.
 Just type in your zip code and find estate sales, garage sales, etc. in your area.

-I’ve visited enough estate sales in my area to know some estate sale companies price things reasonably and some are a bit high.
+I’ve visited enough estate sales in my area to know some estate sale companies price things reasonably, and some are a bit high.
 There is a learning curve to these sales.
-Also (sorry, I keep thinking of new stuff) if the estate sale starts at 9 a.m. there will be a line of people at the door waiting to get in at 8:45 or earlier.
+Also (sorry, I keep thinking of new stuff) if the estate sale starts at 9 a.m., there will be a line of people at the door waiting to get in at 8:45 or earlier.

 2. Find Estate Sales And Auctions On Facebook

 You can also find auction houses on Facebook.
-My friend Greg has a weekly auction and the Facebook page is Red River Auctions.
+My friend Greg has a weekly auction, and the Facebook page is Red River Auctions.
 The auctions are live and online.
 You can live in another state but still bid and have your items shipped straight to you.

 3. Search Newspaper Ads For Estate Sales And Auctions

-I bought the antique mirror at an estate sale several years ago.
-This estate sale was listed in the local newspaper and was being handled by the family, not a specialty company.
-Family ran estate sales are tricky.
-Usually the reason for the sale is the death of the homeowner.
-The relatives handling the sale may not have a clue about pricing and the prices will be way too high or way too low.
-When the prices are really low it makes me sad.
+Usually, the reason for the sale is the death of the homeowner.
+The relatives handling the sale may not know about pricing, and the prices will be way too high or too low.
+When the prices are really low, it makes me sad.
 The relative didn’t do their homework or either they didn’t care.

 4. Look For Local Advertising Circulars

-We also have a advertising paper that comes out weekly and has lists of estate sales and auctions.
-The paper is free and can be found in stands at the drugstore, local restaurants, etc. Maybe your area has something similar.
-Local antique shops and flea markets are a good source for estate or auction listings too.
-They often have flyers on upcoming sales that people have dropped off.
+We also have an advertising paper that comes out weekly and has lists of estate sales and auctions.
+The paper is free and can be found in stands at the drugstore, local restaurants, charity shops, etc. Maybe your area has something similar.

 5. Search Auction Zip

-AuctionZip.com is a great online site for finding auction listings in your area.
-Just type in your zip code and select the mile range in the search boxes and see what comes up.
 You can also filter by categories.
-This site will have a big list of online only auctions along with local live auctions.
-You don’t have to be present to bid on and buy items from the online auctions.
-This is great for small items but watch what you’re buying because those shipping fees can add up.
-Most of the listings on AuctionZip will also have photos of the items for sale.
+This site will have a big list of online-only auctions along with local live auctions.
+You don’t have to be present to bid on and buy items from online auctions.

 6. Storage Units

-There are several websites with listings of storage unit sales but I found most of them to be rather useless.
-The CubeSmart storage auction listings though were right on the money.
-They actually have the sales listed by state.
-When you click a state listing it takes you to the StorageTreasure website with all of the storage listings but I tried going directly to the Storage Treasure website and clicking in the state and came up with no listings.
-So start with the CubeSmart website first.
-You can find listings for online storage unit auctions and in person live auctions also.
+When you click a state listing it takes you to the StorageTreasure website with all of the storage listings but I tried going directly to the Storage Treasure website and clicking on the state and came up with no listings.

 That’s all I’ve got.
 I hope this information helps you guys.
 Have you used any of these sources or know of sources you could share with us?
-If I run across new places or if I’ve forgotten anything I’ll update this post.
-Thanks for being here, Kathy
+If I run across new places or if I’ve forgotten anything, I’ll update this post.

 Thanks for all the good information, Kathy.
 Especially the on-line sites.
 Your list makes it convenient to check them out.